peterbourgon/peter-bourgon-org/src/blog/2010-11-09-stop-it-mp3-players.md

 to your environment, by which I mean your society, by which I mean the rest of humanity.
-By plugging in your ear-buds you're effectively turning off one of your senses, which as a statement reads either as being too good for the place you're in, or too bored. or in any case that you want to separate yourself from your surroundings to the maximum allowable degree.
+By plugging in your ear-buds you're effectively turning off one of your senses, which as a statement reads either as being too good for the place you're in, or too bored, or in any case that you want to separate yourself from your surroundings to the maximum allowable degree.
 I have those moods too, but when I feel like indulging them I *stay at home*.